Esri/arcgis-maps-sdk-java-samples/src/main/java/com/esri/samples/na/routing_around_barriers/README.md

 <h2>How to use the sample</h2>

 <p>Click on the map to add any number of stops.
 Then select the Barriers ToggleButton and click on the map to add buffered polygons as barriers.
- The last stop/barrier can be removed using secondary-click when the appropriate ToggleButton is selected.
+ The last stop/barrier can be removed at any time using secondary-click when the appropriate ToggleButton is selected.
 Check the 'Find best sequence' CheckBox to enable targeting stops at the optimum order, and tick either 'Preserve first stop' and/or 'Preserve last stop', if these are desired.
 Now click on the Determine Route button to generate a route connecting all the stops, avoiding barriers.
-Once the route is computed details about the route, like route length and the travel time are displayed.
-To view the directions, expand the Route Directions accordion menu. </p>
+Once the route is computed, details about the route such route length and the travel time are displayed.
+To view the directions, expand the Route Directions accordion menu.Click the reset button to remove all stops, barriers and routes and start over.</p>

-<p>(You can select each direction to highlight it on the map.)</p>

-<p>Click the reset button to remove all stops, barriers and routes and start over.</p>

 <h2>How it works</h2>